Richard L. Pacelle, Jr.

 - Ph.D.
 Ohio State University, 1985

-Professor Pacelle received his Ph.D. in political science from Ohio State University and has been a faculty member at Georgia Southern since 2003.
-Before coming to UTK, he taught at Georgia Southern University, Indiana University, and the University of Missouri-St. Louis.
-His teaching and research interests are in the field of American politics with a focus on public law.
+Professor Pacelle received his Ph.D. in political science from the Ohio State University.
+Before coming to UTK, he taught at Indiana University and the University of Missouri-St. Louis and was department chair at Georgia Southern University.
+His teaching and research interests are in the field of American politics with a focus on public law and the Supreme Court.
 Pacelle is the author of five books and several articles and book chapters.
 His coauthored book, Decision Making by the Modern Supreme Court, was published by Cambridge University Press in 2011.
+More recently, he is the author of The Supreme Court in a Separation of Powers System (2015).
+He is currently working on a book manuscript (with Barry Pyle) on the evolution of issues in the Supreme Court.

 Research and Teaching Interests: public law, Constitutional law, civil liberties, judicial process, judicial decision making, political litigation, American political institutions, research methods